szilard/GBM-perf/README.md

 [here](https://github.com/szilard/GBM-multicore).

+### Spark MLlib

+In my previous broader benchmark of ML libraries, Spark MLlib GBT (and random forest as well) performed very poorly (at least 10x runtime, 10x memory usage and an accuracy issue for larger data) and therefore was not included in the current GBM/GBT benchmark.
+However, people might still be interested if there has been any improvements since 2016 and Spark 2.0.

+With Spark 2.4.2 as of 2019-05-05 there seems to have been improvements in the memory usage, it does not crash anymore out-of-memory on the 10M data, though it still uses more RAM than the other tools (it's hard to measure exact RAM usage, as Spark is filling up all the available RAM quickly, not doing garbage collection unless it's force to).
+Also, the accuracy issue for larger data has been fixed.
+Nevertheless, Spark MLlib GBT is still very slow:

 ### 100M records and RAM usage

 Results on fastest CPU (most cores, 1 socket, see why above) and fastest GPU on EC2.